Can Dogs Eat Pears?

 For more, we recommend reading our article where we list recommended fruits and vegetables for dogs.

 The answer is YES, dogs can eat pears.
+However, we need to define what a pear is to be clear.
+When we refer to pears, we are talking about the fruits of the genus of tree known as Pyrus.
+The fruits of these types of tree are known as pears and none of them are toxic to your dog.
 In fact, pears are incredibly beneficial for dogs.
 But, when feeding your dog pear, you need to control its amount.
 Excess pear can be harmful to dogs due to its high concentration of sugars.

 A dog’s ideal diet should be rich in protein and fat.
 Unlike meat or high quality dog feed, which should be offered daily, fruit for dogs should always be given in small portions and only occasionally (as a treat, for example).